Skip to content

 What can I do here?

-Apart from changing one of the listed values (caution: you do need to know what their true value is), you can determine the x-ray bean polarization and create a gain map for your detector.
-Both require an image with scattering from a purely isotropic amorphous sample (a glass slide mounted perpendicular to the incident beam is recommended) with the detector close to the sample so that the scattering angle at the edge of the detector is at least 35° \(2\theta\); better is > 40° \(2\theta\).
+• Polarization: you can determine the x-ray beam polarization for your detector.
+This requires an image with scattering from a purely isotropic amorphous sample (a glass slide mounted perpendicular to the incident beam is recommended) with the detector close to the sample so that the scattering angle at the edge of the detector is at least 35° \(2\theta\); better is > 40° \(2\theta\).
 A frame mask is recommended to remove detector edge effects.
 The image should be as free as possible (except for beam stop) from shadows and obstructions and normal to the incident beam.
 The detector orientation should have been previously calibrated with a known reference material (e.g., LaB6 or Si).
+Use the Calibrate? button to start the Polarization process, as below.

 • Calibrate?
 (Polarization) - This begins the calibration procedure (Von Dreele & Xi, 2021) for the x-ray beam polarization, which integrates a 4° \(2\theta\) wide ring sampling area with and without an arc mask positioned about 90° azimuth (top of image) with selected polarization values.
 The integrations match with the correct polarization value.
 You will be asked for a \(2\theta\) position for the sampling mask; choose a value at least 2° \(2\theta\) less than the maximum \(2\theta\) seen for all edges inside the frame mask.
 The process takes about 5 min to complete, so be patient.